-If you're looking for a way to rehome your dog without paying a fee, considering finding a new home for him yourself.
+If you're looking for a way to rehome your dog, consider finding a new home for them yourself.

 This is an ideal option for many reasons including:

-- You know he'll find a home rather than taking the chance of him being put down at a shelter.
+- You know they will find a home rather than take the chance of them being put down at a shelter.